Easy-Breezy Guide to All the Types of Characters in Fiction

 The Caregiver

-This is that character who’s constantly thinking about everybody else.
+This is that character who's constantly looking out for others with little thought for their own well-being.
 If they have their own dreams, no one knows about them.
 The Caregiver is compassionate, selfless, and reliable.
-They’re often a guardian, older sibling, teacher, or partner.
+They're often a guardian, older sibling, teacher, or partner.

 Examples: Beth March (Little Women), Marlin (Finding Nemo), Lisa Carter (The Hate U Give)